Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 And as for the substantive material, I like how Target Test Prep has opted to organize their curriculum.
 Essentially you get 40 study units (they call them “modules”) across 2 “phases.”
 Phase 1 houses the first 33 units, and Phase 2 houses the remaining units.

-The first Phase is all of your learning – meaning, content review, test taking skills, lessons, and general substantive learning.
+The first Phase is all of your learning, including content review, test taking skills, lessons, and general substantive learning.
 Then the second Phase is all about practice.

 I love the simplistic and straight-line style of their curriculum.
 Your personal study plan guides you each step of the way, and you have this clear, bright-line goal at the end to get to.
 I felt like this kept me motivated and on track.

-Within each module, you have 4 separate components.
+Within each module, you have four separate components.
 The unit kicks off with a “review quiz,” where you answer a series of quiz questions that test you on material from past modules.

 This leverages the learning science principle of spaced repetition, ensuring you’re retaining early material as you move along.
 I love, love, loved this about the unit structure.
 Spaced repetition is incredibly powerful and I was glad to see TTP incorporate it.